asettle/sudoku-project/README.md

 The implementation of this project was done using Windows Forms is which is Windows-native.
 This means that this project is not compatible with Unix-based systems, such as Linux or Mac.
+The implementation of the algorithmic engine was inspired by the SudokuGA project (https://github.com/erwin-beckers/SudokuGA).

 To understand the program and how it runs, see the `/.pseudocode/` file in the `/doc/` folder for the pseudo code implementation.